Message from the Coordinator: AGWA & UNFCCC Regional Adaptation Workshops

 Greetings!
 At the end of April, I got an email from the UN climate change convention (the UNFCCC) asking to set up a call.
 Such emails (and calls) are not that unusual, though the UNFCCC body was new to me - the “consultative group of experts,” or CGE.

 The call began by my colleagues saying, We were asking many of our colleagues who was an expert on assessing climate risk for water, and many people — well, everyone, really — said to contact AGWA.
-We’re organizing three regional workshops for roughly a total of 130 national governments to host a workshop on the how to help countries and communities adjust to climate impacts expressed through freshwater.
+We’re organizing three regional workshops for roughly a total of 130 national governments on the how to help countries and communities adjust to climate impacts expressed through freshwater.

 CGE works directly with national governments to provide them with access and training on the state of the art in climate relevant knowledge.
 To give you some idea of the scope of the what we’re working with, the other groups the CGE approached are the WHO (World Health Organization) and FAO (the UN Food and Agriculture Organization) — on a set of separate topics.